abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 21. Can website with Green-Lock (SSL) be dangerous ?
 22. You discover your Infrastructure / Application is under DDoS attack ?
 What will be your resonse plan ?
 23. How would you advise backup policy of critical data in infrastructure ?
+24. What are some interesting logs you can collect in Windows Environment ?
+24. What are the logs from a Linux machine you would pick for SIEM ?
+25. What is SIEM ?
+Its Use ? ( More SIEM based questions in a small section later on same page)
+26. What are different DNS Records ?
+Explain.
 ----

 ## Malware Anaysis